 Melbourne Living: The Pros and The Cons

-So you’ve recently found out that your partner has an awesome job opportunity in “the world’s most liveable city” and you are on the fence about moving.
+So you’ve recently found out that your partner has an awesome job opportunity in “the world’s most liveable city” and you are on the fence about moving to Melbourne.
 Here is a list from a born and raised Melbournian about some of the stand out features of living in Melbourne city.

 Cafes and coffees

 Melbournians take Sunday brunch very seriously so there is an array of hipster cafes serving high quality coffee so you know it’s going to be good.
 It is normal to stand around waiting in line for one hour at a top notch brunch spot on a Sunday morning.
 If you didn’t already know, Melbourne was internationally voted as one of the coffee capitals of the world and it has been said many times that “it’s nearly impossible to find a bad cup of coffee in Melbourne”.

 It is no surprise Melbourne was named “Sports City of the Decade” with yearly events such as the Australian Open and a Formula One Australian Grand Prix.
 Aside from the several worldwide events, the Victorian city also has a huge footy culture with the AFL, cricket culture with the boxing day test match at the MCG and horse racing culture with the Spring Racing Carnival just to name a few so if you love your sports then this city is the place to be.

 Melbourne’s iconic trams are used on every marketing brochure you will find about this beautiful city because they are a great transport option to work your way around the inner city.
 Although Myki may not have the best reputations when it comes to ticketing systems, don’t fear as there are lots of free trams to ride in the city within the free tram zone and a free inner city circle tram that takes you past major attractions with audio commentary to go along with your ride.